 African biodiversity dynamics: interactions between ecological processes and conservation actions

 While Africa has been home to exceptional biodiversity so far, the proven decline of its large, iconic mammals represents a significant ecological and economic threat to most countries of the continent.
-The AfroBioDrivers project provides tools to better understand and anticipate these declines in order to put in place sustainable protection solutions.
+When in 2010, the world’s governments committed to increasing the coverage of protected areas to 17% of the world’s land surface, several Central African countries had already established the protection of 25% of their savannas for conservation purposes.

-- to identify the main drivers of change, both ecological and anthropogenic, by analyzing and modeling long-term trends, and
+- improved methods for analyzing spatial and temporal trends of populations and identified the main drivers of change, both ecological and anthropogenic, by analyzing and modeling long-term trends,

 Hervé FRITZ – CNRS, UCB Lyon (France)